 You can also find coping strategies for emotional and social effects in a separate section of this website.
 This section includes many resources for finding support and information to meet your needs.

 Cancer treatment can be expensive.
-It is often a big source of stress and anxiety for people with cancer and their families.
+It is may be a source of stress and anxiety for people with cancer and their families.
 In addition to treatment costs, many people find they have extra, unplanned expenses related to their care.
 For some people, the high cost of medical care stops them from following or completing their cancer treatment plan.
 This can put their health at risk and may lead to higher costs in the future.
 People with a thymic tumor and their families are encouraged to talk about financial concerns with a member of their health care team.
 Learn more about managing financial considerations, in a separate part of this website.

 Caring for a loved one with cancer

 Family members and friends often play an important role in taking care of a person with a thymic tumor.
 This is called being a caregiver.
 Caregivers can provide physical, practical, and emotional support to the person with a thymic tumor, even if they live far away.
+Being a caregiver can also be stressful and emotionally challenging. one of the most important tasks for caregivers is caring for themselves.

 Caregivers may have a range of responsibilities on a daily or as-needed basis, including: